- 24%

 Saint Ephraim of Nea Makri – Engraved Lithograph – Mount Athos

-A unique excavated lithograph with Saint Ephraim of Nea Makri, which has been created with care on natural wood excavated naturally aged over time.
+A unique engraved lithograph of Saint Ephraim of Nea Makri, crafted with great care on naturally aged, hand-engraved natural wood.

-As the image is handmade and the wood is processed entirely by hand, there may be slight variations in the dimensions of each image.
+As each icon is handmade and the wood is processed entirely by hand, slight variations in dimensions may occur.

 Origin: Mount Athos